SparrowClover33/SparrowClover33/README.md

 - KittenSneeze fans (and that AU she made with Pomni), I liked her one song before but omg she made a mess and all and it's just wild how people still like her
 - Strade kins or whatever people who relate to him, like...who could be relating to that weirdo bruhh

-IWC:
+𝐈𝐖𝐂:
 - People below 18 years old, I often hang out anyways in 18+, but just please then keep interactions to minimum after I compliment you or something before adding me on PT or somewhere else
 - Hazbin fans sort of, I like cosplays of ppl but that's pretty much it, I don't hate someone liking it tho
 - I sometimes need some time alone, so I probably move somewhere alone, but please don't cover me or bother when I have DNI, thank you!
 - South Park fans

-Stuff I'm into so far:
+𝐒𝐭𝐮𝐟𝐟 𝐈'𝐦 𝐢𝐧𝐭𝐨 𝐬𝐨 𝐟𝐚𝐫:

 - Gameoverse (Almost any Glitch show ngl)
 - Uma Musume (a bit, I got a little rusty in game lately sorry)
 - Monkey Wrench
 - Madoka Magica
-- Animal Crossing (mostly New Leaf because I only own 3DS)
+- Animal Crossing
 - Severance
 - The Maxx
 - Ena (Season 1 and 2 obv!)